Mini Split R410A Refrigerant Working and Test Pressure

 On the other hand, the high side pressure is the pressure of the refrigerant running inside the discharge line. it is the pressure of the refrigerant after the compressor.

-The low side pressure of R410A mini splits should never fall below 100 psi or raise beyond 160 psi under most circumstances.
+Nonetheless, the low side pressure of R410A mini splits should never fall below 100 psi or raise beyond 160 psi under most circumstances.

 At 100 psi, the temperature of the R410A refrigerant is at 32°F (0°C) or freezing point of water.
 Hence, the surface temperature of the cooling coil will also be near the freezing point thereby causing the air passing through the cooling coil to freeze up.